kale-stew/all-talks/content/2018/machine-learning-with-javascript/README.md

 ---
-title: 'Using JavaScript to Teach Machines How to Do Cool Shit'
+title: 'Using JavaScript to Teach Machines How to Do Cool Things'
 category: 'machine learning'
 ---